TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

-- Game events log and chat
-	- In the same window
-	- ImGui or own GUI?
-		- We actually have some textbox code we can introduce later for chatting
-			- Better control over such an important feature

 - Transform design
 	- It is the case that many entities might share identical origin, in which case it would be unwieldy to update origins for all entities to a new one.
 		- E.g. fish in aquarium.